-During the life of the mine chip sampling along levels and in stopes was conducted for grade control purposes.
-As part of this procedure, the grades were capped using a sliding scale capping grade depending on the grade of the assay returned (Table 17.3).
-Unfortunately, raw grades were not available to PC Gold for distribution analysis.
-As such PC gold had little choice but to treat the historical PCGM data (including drill holes, level and stope chips) as uncut and apply the same top cut procedures to this data as to all the other data.
-As a result, the historical PCGM data has been cut twice, which may result in some underestimation of the actual grade of the high grade vein portion of the inferred resource estimate.
+During the life of the mine, chip sampling along levels and in stopes was conducted for grade control purposes.
+As part of this procedure, the grades were capped using a sliding scale capping grade depending on the grade of the assay returned (Table 14.3).
+Unfortunately, raw grades were not available to Fladgate and PC Gold for distribution analysis.
+As such PC Gold had little choice but to treat the historical PCGM data (including drill holes, level and stope chips) as uncut and apply the same top cut procedures to this data as to all the other data.
+As a result, the historical PCGM data has been cut twice, which may result in some underestimation of the actual grade of the high-grade vein portion of the inferred resource estimate.

-In order to test the validity of using a combination of underground chips and drill holes for estimation, the univariate statistics for chips and drill holes in the mined out areas of Vein 1 were analyzed.
+In order to test the validity of using a combination of underground chips and drill holes for estimation, the univariate statistics for chips and drill holes in the mined out areas of No. 1 Vein 1 were analyzed.
 The mean of the chips is approximately 2 g/t Au higher than drill holes.
 However, the chips are clustered in the higher grade areas of the vein where most of the mining took place.
-When chip samples are declustered to a grid size more representative of the drill hole spacing (40 m x 40 m x 40 m), the difference in the mean between drill hole samples and chips was found to be negligible as demonstrated in Table 17.4.
+When chip samples are declustered to a grid size more representative of the drill hole spacing (40 m x 40 m x 40 m), the difference in the mean between drill hole samples and chips was found to be negligible as demonstrated in Tables 14.4 and 14.5.

-Procedu Exa Example
+Procedur ·e Example

-Assay Re esults Original Assay Capped Assay
+Assay R esults Original Assay Capped Assay

 From (Au oz/T) To (Au oz/T) Cap Used (Au oz/T) (Au oz/T)

 0 2 none 1 1

 2 4 0.5 oz/T subtracted 3 2.5

 4 9 1/2 assay used 5 2.5

 9 16 1/3 assay used 10 3.33

 16 25 1/4 assay used 17 4.25

 25 36 1/5 assay used 27 5.4

 36 49 1/6 assay used 40 6.67

 49 64 1/7 assay used 50 7.14

 64 81 1/8 assay used 72 9

-Table 17.3Historical Capping Methodology
+Table 14.4 Historical Capping Methodology